farisachugthai/ipython/docs/source/config/integrating.rst

       Displays the object as a side effect; the return value is ignored.
 If this is defined, all other display methods are ignored.

+.. todo:: If we redo this section, let's START with a description of the
+          classes in IPython.lib.pretty and after defining them, we use the section below to describe to the user how to interface with it.

-To customize how the REPL pretty-prints your object, add a `_repr_pretty_` method to the class.
-The method should accept a pretty printer, and a boolean that indicates whether the printer detected a cycle.
+To customize how the REPL pretty-prints your object, add a ``_repr_pretty_`` method to the class.
+The method should accept a pretty printer, and a `Bool` that indicates whether the printer detected a cycle.
 The method should act on the printer to produce your customized pretty output.
 Here is an example::